 The term, “online lead generation” refers to the process of generating leads for your business from the internet.

-What is a lead?
-A lead is someone, a group of people, or an organization, who has shown interest in the product or service you offer.
+A lead is someone, a group of people, or an organization, who has shown interest in the product or service that your company offers.
 Nothing more, nothing less.
 Don’t get bogged down in the details.

 High-Quality Lead Generation